wpmetabox/mb-custom-post-type/readme.txt

 1. Edit custom post type - Taxonomies tab

 == Changelog ==
+= 2.0.8 - 2020-01-25 =
+- Increase priority to register post type to make the submenu Post types & Taxonomies appear first in the main Meta Box menu

 = 2.0.7 - 2020-12-11 =
 - Fix missing options for show_in_menu and menu_position
 - Fix label reverts to English